Ambrosys/os-matcher/docs/content/OperationalData/DataSelection/DataStructures.rst

+.. include:: ../../../makros.rst
 .. _data_structures:

 ===============
 Data structures
 ===============

-The core processing component of the *OS-Matcher* is, of course, the router.
+The core processing component of the |os-matcher| is, of course, the router.
 To perform the routing it needs data which it gets from input :term:`filters<filter>` and intermediate filters.
 The input filters may also depend on each other.
 An example: to be able to load the map from a database, the track is needed to define the boundaries.

 Processed data